-SCCT 510: Politics and the Senses: Problems in Social, Cultural and Critical Theory
+SCCT 510: The Politics and the Senses: Problems in Social, Cultural, and Critical Theory (Spring 2018)

-In the aftermath of the atrocities of the twentieth century in countries across Latin America, the question of how to reconcile with past trauma and move toward a more peaceful future has often focused on memory events and sites, including truth commissions, memorial parks, and monuments.
+In the aftermath of the atrocities of the twentieth century in countries across Latin America, the question of how to reconcile with past trauma and move toward a more peaceful future has often focused on memory events and sites, including truth commissions, museums, memorials, monuments, and mass graves.
 In countries where the transitions from dictatorship to democracy are now several decades old, debates about memory and justice, and the quest to find the bodies of those disappeared by the State during the years of violence, are gradually being transformed by the erosive sands of time.
-Terms like “postmemory” (Hirsch 2012), “prosthetic memory” (Landsberg 2004), and “multidirectional memory” (Rothberg 2009), to name a few, are now being offered up as means by which we might understand how people are called upon to remember as traumatic events slide ever further into history.
+Terms like postmemory, prosthetic memory, and multidirectional memory, to name a few, are now being offered as means by which we might understand how people are called upon to remember as traumatic events slide ever further into history.
 Other influential scholarly texts explore nostalgia, trauma, affect, haunting, reenactments, material memory, memory tourism, and memory spheres as ways to grapple with theories and practices of individual, collective, and cultural memory.
 This graduate seminar is designed to provide an overview of the key scholarship and debates in the interdisciplinary field of memory studies.
-Questions driving this course include: What is Memory Studies?
-How and when should theories about memory “travel” between Europe and the Americas?
-Why does memory matter?
-Of primary interest is for students to develop a wider understanding of the historical, theoretical, cultural, and visual turns within academic discourses, thus expanding the possibilities of the field of memory and the subfield of visual culture within Latin American Cultural Studies.
-Thus, we will begin with a selection of foundational texts on memory and make our way toward the influential scholars working to shape the field today.
-Our discussions on memory will be anchored by close analyses of visual culture, including film, photography, and other diverse memory objects, events, practices, and sites in Latin America.
+Of primary interest is for students to develop a wider understanding of the historical, theoretical, and cultural turns within academic discourses; as such, we will begin with a selection of foundational texts on memory and make our way toward the influential scholars working to shape the field today.

 Recent Undergraduate Courses:

-Human Rights and Documentary Film in Latin America
+Human Rights and Documentary Film in the Americas